panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 NSIS not only
     required trust between customers and their provider, but also among different providers.
-Especially, QoS signaling technologies would require some kind of dynamic service level agreement support that would imply (potentially quite complex) bilateral negotiations between different Internet service providers.
+Especially, QoS signaling techniques would require some kind of dynamic service level agreement support that would imply (potentially quite complex) bilateral negotiations between different Internet service providers.
 This complexity was not considered to be justified and increasing the bandwidth (and thus avoiding bottlenecks) was
-    cheaper than actively managing network resource bottlenecks by using path-coupled QoS signaling technologies.
+    cheaper than actively managing network resource bottlenecks by using path-coupled QoS signaling techniques.
 Furthermore, an end-to-end path typically involves several provider domains and these providers need to closely cooperate in cases of failures.